marcoshsq/PY4E/01_Python_Crash_Course/02_Control_Structures/Lesson_08_For_(making Python_sweat_with_Loops).md

 ### Python for loops:

-A loop to is called a looping structure with control variable.
+A for loop is called a looping structure with control variable.
 It is used when there is a defined amount of repetitions to execute.

 ![flowchart-for-loop 003-1024x576](https://user-images.githubusercontent.com/64812097/159174654-a27e3a2e-72d8-4e73-a1ae-1a95e9ce030f.jpeg)